 My name is Kristin.
 I am an aspiring concert pianist, and teach beginners ages 5-14 using the Reading Keyboard Music (RKM) method book series.
 RKM is a unique program that makes it easy to learn to read music.
 If your child has had struggles with traditional methods, this is especially good for visual learners, and will work really well for your child.
 It is the most brilliant, straight forward, easily understandable way to learn to read music out of all the methods there are.
 Lessons are tailor fit for each student according to what they are enthusiastic about and what they want to do whether it be composing a song, transcribing and playing a song they like, or learning songs by rote (in addition to learning to read).
 For students who already can read music they can choose pieces they want to study, of any genre, and will be assigned classical pieces that are their level, through which interpretation the way the composer intended, analyzation, use of correct technique, and playing not just loud and/or fast, but with musical feeling will be achieved.

 Playing piano and performing has always been something I have had the passion, drive, and talent for.
 Spring of 2014, I passed the Certificate of Merit Level 10, and placed second and fourth in USOMC competitions in 2015.
 In February, 2017 I placed second in the USOMC Showcase competition, and first in the Duet competition.
+In spring of 2019 I placed 3rd in the USOMC Showcase Senior category.
 I love teaching and being with kids, and learning through my teaching.

 Kristin is a great instructor.
 She pays close attention to your technique and takes you step by step on how to improve.
 She provides excellent feedback and encouragement.
 Would definitely recommend, especially for beginners.